STATEMENT OF PURPOSE

 Whenever pupils display appropriate social behaviour, positive effort and achievement, they can expect that this will be recognised and acknowledged.
 Pupils will be rewarded through praise and encouragement, smiles and gestures of approval, as well as the award of points through the rewards/points system.

 Up to 20 points are available to be earned each day.
 Points are allocated across the lesson periods, playtimes and lunchtime.
 Points gained are recorded daily and if children earn 65 or more out of the 100 available, they will earn the opportunity to take part in an activity of their choice during activities on a Friday afternoon.
 For a small group of students who behave consistently and work well with others, they may be able to come off the points system.
 To access this reward, pupils will need to have achieved at least 90 points for six weeks in a row.
 Members of the Senior Leadership Team will then discuss whether it is appropriate for that student to come off points.
-If they do they will receive an automatic 100 points every week (subject to monitoring), access to the top of the range activities on a Friday and entry into a half-termly raffle draw with prizes!
-For consistently earning high levels of points, pupils may become part of the ‘black shirt’ programme in years 5/6 or the ‘sunshine kids’ programme in years 3/4, or ‘blue shirt’ programme for year 2.
+If they do they will receive an automatic 100 points every week (subject to monitoring), access to the top of the range activities on a Friday and entry into a half - termly raffle draw with prizes!
+For consistently earning high levels of points, pupils may become part of the ‘black shirt’ programme in years 5/6 or the ‘yellow shirt’ programme in years 3/4, or ‘blue shirt’ programme for year 2.

 We also run regular end of term trips, award House Points and run a separate competition for this, as well as award a weekly nomination for politeness and kindness.